semgrep/semgrep-docs/docs/cli-reference.md

 # CLI reference

-This document provides the outputs of the `semgrep --help`, and `semgrep scan --help` commands of the [Semgrep command-line interface (CLI)](https://github.com/returntocorp/semgrep).
+This document provides the outputs of the `semgrep --help` and `semgrep scan --help` commands of the [Semgrep command-line interface (CLI)](https://github.com/returntocorp/semgrep).
 In addition, this page also gives an overview of the Semgrep CLI exit codes.

 ## Semgrep commands